10 Best Project Software for Mac Users in 2024

 Trello: Best Kanban Solution for Mac

-Trello combines the perfect blend of ease of use with the essential functions teams rely on to make projects happen.
-Mac users can enjoy an optimized desktop experience as well as a complete mobile app that keeps you updated on the go.
+Trello combines ease of use and the essential functions teams rely on to make projects happen.
+Mac users can enjoy an optimized desktop experience as well as a complete mobile app that keeps them updated when they’re away from their desktop.
 Each task is visually presented as a card within each Kanban column, giving teams a way to quickly track task progress without crunching numbers or digging through documents.

 Key Features

-In-task attachments: Users can attach files directly within task cards to easily access essential data.
+In-task attachments: Users can attach files directly to task cards to easily access essential data without toggling between different project views.

 Automation options: Trello offers a variety of workflow automation options to speed up workflows and automate recurring tasks.

-Template choices: Template options designed for specific use cases and industries make it easy to set boards up faster.
+Template choices: Template options are designed for specific use cases and industries, making it easy to set boards up faster.

 Pros